-PEF/PS&T - Appendix II - Side Agreements MEMORANDUM OF INTERPRETATION BETWEEN THE STATE OF NEW YORK AND THE PUBLIC EMPLOYEES FEDERATION CONCERNING SEASONAL EMPLOYEES
+MEMORANDUM OF INTERPRETATION BETWEEN THE STATE OF NEW YORK AND

+THE PUBLIC EMPLOYEES FEDERATION CONCERNING SEASONAL EMPLOYEES

-1. The following provisions of the 2003-2007 Agreement between the State and the Public Employees Federation, AFL-CIO representing employees in the Professional, Scientific and Technical Services Unit shall, to the extent they are applicable, be applied to employees in that unit in positions designated as "seasonal" positions:
+1. The following provisions of the 2007-2011 Agreement between the State and the Public Employees Federation, AFL-CIO representing employees in the Professional, Scientific and Technical Services Unit shall, to the extent they are applicable, be applied to employees in that unit in positions designated as "seasonal" positions:

-Article Article

-No.

-- Bill of Rights

-- 1 Recognition

-- 2 Statement of Policy and Purpose

-- 3 Unchallenged Representation

-- 4.1-4.5 Employee Organization Rights

-- 5 Management Rights

-- 6 No Strikes

-- 8 Travel

-- 9 Health Insurance

-- 10 Employee Assistance Program

-- 11 Accidental Death Benefit

-- 12.4 Vacation Credit Accumulation

-- 12.5 Additional Vacation Credit

-- 12.7 Vacation Use

-- 12.8 Sick Leave Accumulation

-- 12.9 Use of Sick Leave

-- 12.10 Personal Leave Accumulation

-- 12.11 Use of Personal Leave

-- 12.12 Accounting of Time Accruals

-- 12.13 Absence-Extraordinary Circumstances

-- 12.14 Tardiness for Members of Volunteer Fire Departments, Volunteer Ambulance Services and Enrolled Civil Defense and Civil Air Patrol Volunteers

-- 12.18 Leave for Bereavement or Family Illness

-- 14 Professional Development and Quality of Working Life Coordinating Committee

-- 15 Professional Development Committee

-- 18 Health and Safety

-- 19 Parking

-- 20 Review of Personal History Folder

-- 22 Protection of Employees

-- 24 Labor/Management Committee Process

-- 26 Institution Teachers

-- 27 Reimbursement for Property Damage

-- 28 Distribution of Directives, Bulletins or Instructions

-- 29 Emergency First Aid

-- 30 Verification of Doctor's Statement

-- 32.5 Workweek and Workday

-- 33 Discipline

-- 34 Grievance and Arbitration

-- 35 Resignation

-- 36 No Discrimination

-- 37 Indemnification

-- 38 Overtime Meal Allowances

-- 39 Clinical Privileging and Credentialing

-- 40 Credit Union Space

-- 41.3 & Payroll

-- 41.4

-- 42 Family Benefits

-- 43 Printing of Agreement

-- 45 Benefits Guaranteed

-- 46 Conclusion of Collective Negotiations

-- 47 Severability

-- 48 Approval of Legislature

-- 49 Duration of Agreement
+Article Article No. Bill of Rights 1 Recognition 2 Statement of Policy and Purpose Unchallenged Representation 3 4.1-4.5 Employee Organization Rights Management Rights 5 6 No Strikes 8 Travel 9 Health Insurance Employee Assistance Program 10 Accidental Death Benefit 11 12.4 Vacation Credit Accumulation 12.5 Additional Vacation Credit 12.7 Vacation Use 12.8 Sick Leave Accumulation 12.9 Use of Sick Leave 12.10 Personal Leave Accumulation 12.11 Use of Personal Leave 12.12 Accounting of Time Accruals 12.13 Absence-Extraordinary Circumstances 12.14 Tardiness for Members of Volunteer Fire Departments, Volunteer Ambulance Services and Enrolled Civil Defense and Civil Air Patrol Volunteers 12.18 Leave for Bereavement or Family Illness 14 Professional Development and Quality of Working Life Coordinating Committee 15 Professional Development Committee 18 Health and Safety 19 Parking 20 Review of Personal History Folder

+- 22 Protection of Employees Labor/Management Committee Process 24 26 Institution Teachers 27 Reimbursement for Property Damage 28 Distribution of Directives, Bulletins or Instructions Emergency First Aid 29 30 Verification of Doctor's Statement 32.5 Workweek and Workday 33 Discipline 34 Grievance and Arbitration 35 Resignation No Discrimination 36 37 Indemnification 38 Overtime Meal Allowances 39 Clinical Privileging and Credentialing 40 Credit Union Space 41.3 & Payroll 41.4 - Approval of Legislature Duration of Agreement 49